-At the moment, genetic data from the main stem fishery are available for 2006 - 2008 and 2011 - 2012.
-There are also recent corresponding, complementary data on the River Teno salmon in the mixed-stock fishery on the Norwegian coast (Kolarctic Salmon Project).
+At the moment, genetic data from the main stem fishery are available for 2006-2008 and 2011-2012.
+There are also recent corresponding, complementary data on the River Teno salmon in mixed-stock fishery on the Norwegian coast (KOLARCTIC project).
 This information in concert gives a good basis for science-based, population-specific and tailored management measures.